Quickstart

 Once somesy is installed and configured, somesy can take over and manage your project metadata.

-Now you can run somesy
+Now you can run somesy simply by using

 somesy sync

-is used as the primary and
+The information in your somesy.toml is used as the primary and

 authoritative source for project metadata, which is used to update all